 Brazilian midfielder Pereira made his debut off the bench in this fixture but unlike many others came out the other side and still remains at Old Trafford.

-He had a few loan spells in Spain before José Mourinho gave him first-team opportunities in the 2018-19 season which have since dried up.
+He had a few loan spells in Spain before José Mourinho finally gave him some first-team opportunities in the 2018-19 season.
+Pereira has now become a regular in the United team under Ole Gunnar Solskjaer.

 Early signs showed so much promise for Januzaj, but not too long after this defeat it became clear that his United career was coming to an end.